Daryl Ng: Political career

-Ng is the member of the 12th and 13th Beijing Committee of the Chinese People's Political Consultative Conference; at the 10th Chinese People's Political Consultative Conference (2003 to 2008), Ng was a member of the Sichuan Committee.
+Ng on the 12th,13th and 14th Beijing Municipal Committees of the Chinese People's Political Consultative Conference; and currently serves on the Standing Committee of the 14th Beijing Municipal Committee.
+At the 10th Chinese People's Political Consultative Conference (2003 to 2008), he was a member of the Sichuan Committee.

 Ng was one of the two deputy directors of Carrie Lam's 2017 Hong Kong Chief Executive election's campaign.
 He was also part of a three-member election campaign finance team for John Lee Ka-chiu's 2022 Hong Kong Chief Executive election campaign.

 Ng is currently serving as a member of the Election Committee of Hong Kong for his second term since 2017.

 Community work

-Ng is also known as a keen supporter of good causes.
+Ng is known as a keen supporter of good causes.
 He is seen in community services, green initiatives, heritage conservation, as well as arts and cultural events.

 Since 2013, he has been serving on the Spirit of Hong Kong Awards judging panel, an award paying tribute to Hong Kong's unsung heroes who have made a positive impact on others.

 Ng has also worked on social and green innovations, driving projects like purification of food waste filtrate with micro-algae, in-building hydropower system and the award-winning City Air Purification System in collaboration with universities and engineering consultant Arup.
 Under his leadership, innovations such as wind turbines, in-building hydropower systems have been installed in Sino Group projects like Park Metropolitan and The Avenue.
 He has spearheaded a programme to recycle and upcycle felled trees into compost, mulch, fences and furniture.

 To further the efforts to drive innovation, he established the Hong Kong Innovation Foundation in 2018.
 Positioned as a holistic innovation eco-system, the foundation caters to primary school through to start-ups and technology companies.
-It comprises programme like Go Code, Crazy Circuit and Robot Maker to teach pupil coding, circuit and robotics; OC STEM Lab to provide STEM activities and exposure for students and their parents; X Fair to showcase children's technological and scientific creations; university entrepreneurship competitions with the University of Hong Kong (DreamCatchers), the Hong Kong University of Science and Technology (HKUST-One Million Dollar Entrepreneurship Competition) and EIA Hong Kong; X-Lab to provide co-working space for start-ups and Sino Inno Lab to provide a sandbox platform for start-ups and technology companies to test out inventions and fine-tune with market feedback.
+It comprises programme like Go Code, Crazy Circuit and Robot Maker to teach pupil coding, circuit and robotics; OC STEM Lab to provide STEM activities and exposure for students and their parents; Hong Kong Science Fair to showcase children's technological and scientific creations; university entrepreneurship competitions with the University of Hong Kong (DreamCatchers), the Hong Kong University of Science and Technology (HKUST-One Million Dollar Entrepreneurship Competition) and Sino Inno Lab to provide a sandbox platform for start-ups and technology companies to test out inventions and fine-tune with market feedback.

 Public services

-Ng also serves on the board of some public organisations, such as the M+ Board of the M+ Museum of the West Kowloon Cultural District, Hong Kong.
+Ng also serves on the board of some public organisations, such as the Board of the Palace Museum of the West Kowloon Cultural District, Hong Kong.
 The board is responsible for formulating the vision and mission, as well as the strategies, policies and guidelines in relation to museological matters and professional standards of operations for the museum.
-He also serves as a board member of the National Heritage Board, Singapore.
+He has completed three terms as a member of the National Heritage Board, Singapore.

 Personal life

-Ng is married with one son and two daughters.
 Ng has two younger brothers David Ng Win Loong and Alexander Ng Win Yew, both graduated from Columbia University.